On tour with Richard Barrow

 His wish is their command

-Whilst out on a longtail boat in the Gulf of Thailand we spot a fisherman’s hut way out in Ban Don Bay, it is picturesque but we’re going in the opposite direction.
-Richard asks to go closer and plans are altered to enable his photoshoot.
+Whilst out on a longtail boat in the Gulf of Thailand, we spot a fisherman’s hut way out in Ban Don Bay.
+It is picturesque, but we’re going in the opposite direction.
+Richard asks to move closer, and the plans are altered to accommodate his photoshoot.

 Bed but no breakfast!